forcedotcom/salesforcedx-vscode/docs/publishing.md

    their `url` attributes set.
    For `bugs` the url is `https://github.com/forcedotcom/salesforcedx-vscode/issues` For `repository` the url is `https://github.com/forcedotcom/salesforcedx-vscode`
-   3. In the extension's package.json, under `scrips` the following attributes need to be defined:
+   3. In the extension's package.json, under `scripts` the following attributes need to be defined:
     `"vscode:prepublish": "npm prune --production"`
     `"vscode:package": "vsce package"`